John Hill (actor): Television

 In 2007, he produced an 8-part documentary for MTV called Show Choir.
 This program followed the IMAGES choir of Morgantown High School in West Virginia and its members.

 Hill has also served as producer for Dance on Sunset, Tori and Dean, The D-List, All About Aubrey, Project Runway, Top Chef, and Attack of the Show!.

 He was the co-executive producer and writer as well as an on-camera panelist on the Bravo show The Approval Matrix, based on the feature in New York.
 In 2011, Hill was executive producer of the Logo spinoff The A-List: Dallas.

-Hill is a producer on Watch What Happens Live with Andy Cohen and host of The Feels on Radio Andy, Andy Cohen's Sirius XM Channel.
+Hill is a producer on Watch What Happens Live with Andy Cohen and host of The Feels on Radio Andy, Andy Cohen's SiriusXM Channel.
 He also wrote for Love Connection on FOX, where Cohen served as host.

 Personal life

 Hill is gay.
 He was previously in a relationship with his Radio Andy co-host Andy Cohen.